 Playa Del Carmen – Cancun = 40 $ MXN or 2 € (stop served: Puerto Morelos).

 ADO BUS (Avenida Juárez and Quinta Avenida or Avenida 20 and Calle 12): ideal for longer journeys such as Bacalar, Chiquila, Valladolid, Mérida.

 NOTE: Some of the prices fluctuate

-Taxi’s in Playa Del Carmen
+Taxi’s in Playa Del Carmen and Tulum

 Take the “official” taxis (white car with turquoise writing).
 The prices are not displayed and vary according to the distance of your race (between $ 30 MXN and $ 60 MXN = good price for getting around Playa Del Carmen for example).
 Always ask for the price of the trip before getting into a taxi.